 Choosing the right pan for cooking scallops

 Scallops are very quick and easy to cook once you know how.
 The key is to get your pan very, very hot.
 I know that a lot of people don't like to cook on high heat.
 I get it.
 But, with scallops, if you want that nice sear and rich flavour, high heat is vital.
 The pan you use should be either a heavy-duty non-stick pan, a very heavy-duty stainless steel pan, or a cast-iron skillet.
-My preference is cast iron becasue you can get it really hot.
-But, becasue of the sauce we're making for the scallop recipe today, a non-stick or stainless pan is best.
+My preference is cast iron because you can get it really hot.
+But, because of the sauce we're making for the scallop recipe today, a non-stick or stainless pan is best.
 Again get the pan very hot.
 If your burner goes to 10, turn it on to 8 or 9 and leave it alone for 2 to 3 minutes.

 Cooking the scallops